Angel2mp3/Pinterest-Power-Menu/README.md

 - If downloads or reverse image search do not work, check whether another extension or ad blocker is blocking Pinterest media URLs.
 - If the layout looks wrong after a Pinterest update, disable declutter or hide-UI options one at a time to find the changed selector.
 - If an old version keeps loading, force-update the script from your userscript manager dashboard.
+- Enable **Debug Logging** in settings and check the browser console for diagnostic messages when a feature is not working as expected.

 ---